Black Hole Images as Tests of General Relativity: Effects of Spacetime Geometry: Results

-Adjusting $(\eta,n_{r})$ directly alters the plasma radial 4-velocity profile, which affects the amount of extended emission produced in black hole images within the ISCO radius in particular, but also in its outer vicinity.
+Adjusting $(\eta,n_{r})$ directly alters the plasma radial 4-velocity and it profile steepness as a function of radius, affecting the amount of extended emission produced in black hole images within the ISCO radius in particular, but also in its outer vicinity.
 The parameters $R$ and $B_{0}$ control the radiative properties of the plasma.
 As noted in \citetalias{Ozel2021}, we do not consider values of $R=1$ since this is inconsistent with the assumption of a radiatively-inefficient accretion flow, as anticipated for EHT target sources (see, e.g., \citealt{PaperV}).
 We also avoid consideration of models with $R>10$, because larger values of $R$ strongly suppress emission from the accretion flow in the models.
 We choose values of $B_{0}$ which, based on isothermal one-zone modeling, yield electron temperatures consistent with the observed maximum brightness temperature of M87 \citep{EHTC2021_PaperVIII}.
 The largest value of $B_{0}=50~\mathrm{G}$, which is slightly larger than the upper-bound of the one-zone model, allows us to probe the broader range of potential electron number densities possible within non-Kerr accretion flow models.
 Finally, in all models, we fix the adiabatic index as $\hat{\gamma}=5/3$ while varying $\zeta$, in effect adjusting the disk scale height.
 We find that library image morphologies exhibit the weakest dependence on $\zeta$.